 Fortunately, this all this changing.
 In recent years, AI frameworks and Tools for AI have made it much friendlier for the IT sector.
 This is why we found it the right time to tell you AI enthusiasts about the best AI sourcing tools, frameworks, and libraries.

-We have made sort of an AI framework comparison of the best AI tools in the list below.
+Being a mobile app developer company, we have made sort of an AI framework comparison of the best AI tools in the list below.
 We have talked about the best AI frameworks as per our experience in the field.

 We do understand that every data scientist has a unique requirement for his project and this is why this list will be helpful for you.
 You can choose the Artificial Intelligence software tools that work best for you.